 Finnair’s new airbus which brought us to Helsinki was great!
 Spectacular in fact.
 It indeed delivered what its marketing team promised.
 Once inside the cabin, it felt clean and comfortable with its white interior and fully upgraded IFE as compared to my last trip 2 years ago!

 After a slight delay we were successfully up in the clouds.
 We did try bidding for business class but failed.
 But I didn’t feel that upset, upon seeing the business class seats.
-Let’s just say they’re too small for my taste (SQ biz class fan here).
+Let’s just say they’re slightly on the smaller side.
 Anyways, an hour (and a half) into the flight, food was served!
 We were given a choice between mutton with rice or butter chicken with rice.
 Being butter-anything fans, we both chose the latter.
 (Btw in finnair, blueberry / [mix with sparkling water] is the way to go!) 😁

 DEFINITELY THE RIGHT CHOICE.
 It was so delicious that I am hungry just thinking about it now.
 We cleared out everything on that plate!